CMCA Examination

 • Extensive surveys are widely disseminated to community association management professionals.

+The most recent job analysis was conducted in 2021-2022.
+Learn more about this process on our Exam Updates page.
 CAMICB uses process- and content-based approaches to delineate the functional areas of responsibility and the specific tasks performed by community association managers as well as the associated knowledge base.

 To validate the identified knowledge areas, survey participants, and complete quantitative ratings on elements of the delineation, including: